Letters from the Specific Carbohydrate Diet support group (11)

 I must have not been crafty enough.
 There is evidence that NSAIDS do not

 affect UC.
-This is a stronger statement than the following "There is no
+This is a stronger statement than the following "There

-evidence that they hurt" So, the consensus is that a patient with UC need
+evidence that they hurt" So, the consensus is that a patient with

 not fear taking NSAIDs.
 The evidence for this is the epidemiologic studies